 - T1 C+ (Gd): prominent heterogeneous enhancement

-When tumours arise in the paravertebral region, direct extension through the neural exit foramen may be seen 3.
+When tumors arise in the paravertebral region, direct extension through the neural exit foramen may be seen 3.

 Treatment and prognosis

 Treatment involves surgical resection and neoadjuvant chemotherapy +/- radiotherapy.
-The strongest predictor of outcome is the presence or development of distant metastases 5-6.
-In patients whose tumour is confined to the chest, long-term survival is achievable.
+The strongest predictor of outcome is the presence or development of distant metastases 5,6.
+In patients whose tumor is confined to the chest, long-term survival is achievable.
 Overall 5-year survival is between 15-48% 6.

-The differential is that of other tumours of the chest wall, especially other sarcomas, including:
+The differential is that of other tumors of the chest wall, especially other sarcomas, including: